N. American oil service firms' pricing and hiring on the upswing

 Pricing power is returning "especially in niches like high-spec onshore drilling rigs," said Josh Young, chief investment officer of energy investor Bison Interests.
 There has been a $1,000 per day increase in dayrates for such U.S. rigs with more to come, he said.

-Ensign Energy Services forecasts a $2,000 to $3,000 per day increase in rig dayrates in Canada into the autumn as supply and demand tightens, the company said at an RBC Capital Markets conference this month.
+Ensign Energy Services (ESI.TO) forecasts a $2,000 to $3,000 per day increase in rig dayrates in Canada into the autumn as supply and demand tightens, the company said at an RBC Capital Markets conference this month.
 In the United States, the second quarter will be the bottom for cash margins, the company said.
-Graphic: Oilfield Employment Bounces Back:

 JOB FAIRS RETURN

 The shift is evident in employment with firms hiring again.
-Oilfield workers are reporting job offers from employers including Schlumberger and Halliburton.
+Oilfield workers are reporting job offers from employers including Schlumberger (SLB.N) and Halliburton (HAL.N).

 U.S. oilfield jobs increased in May by 1.6%, or about 9,700 positions, according to trade group Energy Workforce & Technology Council (Council).
 Some 27,000 oilfield jobs have been regained since February.